Formation Control for Enclosing and Tracking via Relative Localization: STATE ESTIMATION

 where $y_{ij,k} \triangleq \frac{1}{2} \left[ d_{ij,k}^{2}- d_{ij,k-1}^{2}-\left\lVert \boldsymbol{\delta}_{ij,k} \right\rVert ^{2} \right]$.
 Therefore, the problem of relative position estimation can be extended to the problem of estimating time-varying parameters.
 To solve the problem, it is well known by applying the RLSE technique as follows \cite{nguyenPersistentlyExcitedAdaptive2020}.

 where $\boldsymbol{\hat{p}}_{ij,k}$ is the estimate of the relative position between UAV $i$ and $j$, $0<\beta<1$ is a forgetting factor, and $\varGamma_{ij,k} \in \mathbb{R}^{m\times m}$.

 \begin{remark} If the relative displacement $\boldsymbol{\delta}_{ij,k}$ satisfies the persistent excitation condition and without considering the measurement noise, the estimation error $ \boldsymbol{\tilde{p}}_{ij,k} \triangleq \boldsymbol{\hat{p}}_{ij,k} - \boldsymbol{p}_{ij,k}$ converges to $0$ exponentially fast \cite{nguyenPersistentlyExcitedAdaptive2020}.
 In this paper, the measurement noise is considered, and it can be predicted that the estimation error will converge to a bounded value.
-The influences of measurement noise on formation control are discussed in Section~\ref{Analysis}. \end{remark}
+The influence of measurement noise on formation control is discussed in Section~\ref{Analysis}. \end{remark}